mpv-player/mpv/DOCS/man/en/options.rst

     Play movie with window border and decorations.
 Since this is on by default, use ``--no-border`` to disable the standard window decorations.

---bpp=<depth>
-    Override the autodetected color depth.
-Only supported by the fbdev, dga, svga, vesa video output drivers.

 --brightness=<-100-100>
     Adjust the brightness of the video signal (default: 0).
 Not supported by all video output drivers.